pimsmath/m2pi.ca/content/authors/BaharM/_index.md

 user_groups:
 - committee: members
-  role: Team 9 - member
+  role: Team 9 - Serious Labs

 tags:
 - '2021'
 ---
-This is a freeform text area which supports markdown syntax.
-Fill in a couple of sentences describing yourself.
+Bahar is a MSc student in mathematics at the University of Calgary.
+Her research concentrates on the optimal radiation therapy planning for cancer treatment.
+She is also interested in the real world applications of optimization.